iamamanporwal/text-to-3d/README.md

 ![logo0](https://github.com/user-attachments/assets/5897092a-e745-4463-82c4-a21ca2a903c8) ![Views](https://komarev.com/ghpvc/?username=iamamanporwal&color=blue)

-# VI3W ai: Text-to-3D Objects and 3D Scenes
+# VI3W ai: Text-to-3D Objects and Image-to-3D Objects.
-A Text-to-3D world generation architectural design, that can generates high-resolution 3D objects &amp; scenes.
+A Text-to-3D & Image-to-3D model which is highly useful for Augmented Reality Pipeline in Ecom apps.

 ### Description:
 A system for generating high-resolution 3D objects from text prompts, using a combination of Stable Diffusion, Segment Anything Model 2 (SAM 2), and Instant NGP/NeRF.
 The purpose is to provide a scalable and efficient solution for text-to-3D content creation, metaverse and 3D printing.